 - If your complaint to the Trust is not handled to your satisfaction, write to the Parliamentary and Health Service Ombudsman (PHSO).
 These people will look at the way your complaint has been handled.
 You can find details HERE

-- Involve wider family if you can and if you want to.
+- Involve wider family if you can, and of course, if you want to.
 Your most intimate information will be explored so choose carefully.
 I have found the partial distance of being a grandfather very useful indeed.

 - In all things, try, if you can, to remain calm, dignified and respectful.
 A poor Trust will use any opportunity to stop communicating with you if they can pull the “Zero Tolerance” card.

 - When requesting Freedom of Information, you need to focus on what you need to know, and to word things carefully, don’t allow wiggle room! – I discovered mention of an RCOG review in a board report but the report was nowhere to be seen, when I got it, it was a devastating read.
 As an example – “Please supply a copy of any invited review carried out by the RCOG at any of the Trust hospitals in the last 10 years.” - They may not have had one, if they have, what does it tell you?